VeerOneGPT/galileo-glass-ui/docs/ThemeProvider.md

 This comprehensive guide covers the ThemeProvider implementation in the Galileo Glass UI system, explaining different theme context patterns and best practices.

-**IMPORTANT: Galileo Glass UI is a fully independent, custom-built UI/UX system that has no relationship with Material UI.
+**IMPORTANT: Galileo Glass UI is a fully independent, custom-built UI/UX system.
 The ThemeProvider is a custom implementation built specifically for the Glass design system.**

 ## Table of Contents